parrotjs/parrotjs/README.md

 So, exist two version of the library:

-- `standalone` only have to code without dependencies
+- `standard` version have all code with dependencies.
-- `build` have all code with dependencies
+- `standalone` version that only have to code without dependencies.

 This will be improved with ECMACSCript 6 because have native promises and the system for load external dependencies will be better. but it's ok.